 ABOUT "I AM READY"

-It’s difficult for me to put into words what this song means to me.
-It’s one of those songs that’s been on a journey all its own.
+It is difficult for me to put into words what this song means to me.
+It is one of those songs that’s been on a journey.
 It’s a song that brings up deep emotions that can only be expressed through tears.
 It’s been a song that has provided countless moments for me to feel the spirit so strongly I thought I might burst!
 If you’re interested in its story…you must read it all!

-About 11 years ago, I was serving as the Primary President for my ward.
-As part of my calling, I got to attend the many baptisms throughout the year for those children turning 8 years old.
-At most of the baptisms, the same 2 primary songs were typically sung.
-These are beloved songs that everyone is familiar with.
+About 13 years ago, I was serving as the Primary President for my ward.
+As part of my calling, I was able to attend many baptisms throughout the year for those children turning eight years old.
+At most of the baptisms, the same two familiar primary songs were typically sung.
 I started to feel that there needed to be another song that could be sung at these baptisms that focused purely on the fact that these children were being baptized because they were choosing to follow the Savior.
 This thought wouldn’t leave my mind or my heart!
 I looked at my little boy and it struck me that if anything, I needed to write a song for him that he could sing at his baptism one day.
 I can still remember the day I decided that I would sit at the piano and see if any ideas came to my mind.
-Even though he was still several years from getting baptized, I felt like I should at least get started because who knows how long it would actually take.
+Even though he was still several years from getting baptized, I felt like I should at least get started because who knows how long it would actually take!
 I knelt at my piano bench, and offered up a short, but sincere prayer (as I often do before writing).
 There wasn’t any burst of light or angels singing, but as I began creating the music and words to this simple song, the spirit was overwhelmingly strong.
 After only a couple of hours, the song was written.
 Tears were flowing, and I knew it was from God…I was only the instrument.
-My oldest son, Brogan, was only 4 at the time.
+My oldest son, Brogan, was only four at the time.
 I brought him over to the piano to learn “his” song.
-He picked it up quickly and over the next few years he was singing it in sacrament meetings and other baptisms.
+He picked it up quickly and over the next several years he was singing it in sacrament meetings and other baptisms.
 Each time it was sung, the response was the same.
 People were overcome with emotion as the spirit penetrated their hearts with the message of the song.
 Finally, the day came for Brogan’s own baptism!
 I had waited for this moment for a long time.
 As he stood there and sang his beautiful song as a newly baptized member of the Church of Jesus Christ, I was once again overwhelmed by the strong spirit of this song.

 To conclude, you can see this song has been on quite the journey.
-It has now been almost 5 years this year since the Cultural Celebration ended.
+It has now been almost seven years since the Cultural Celebration ended.
 I can’t even count how many primary programs, youth choirs, baptisms, funerals or sacrament meetings this song has been sung at.
-It’s traveled to other states and places I’m not even aware of!
+It’s traveled to other parts of the world and places I’m not even aware of!
 I never thought when I sat at my piano writing it many years ago that it would have amounted to all of this.
 But I can testify that it has helped my testimony grow in the reality of a Father in Heaven who loves us all more than we can comprehend.
+Its message hit even closer to home in January 2020 as my own sweet 12 year old nephew passed away from brain cancer.
+My entire family was able to record the song together in his honor to be played at his funeral (the temple version audio recording on this website.)
+I am so grateful I wrote that final 4th verse years ago as it now resonates with our family in a very personal way.
+It brings me peace and reminds me of the whole eternal perspective and plan!
 As you listen to the words and the flowing score, my hope and prayer is that you too will feel the spirit and the pure love that Heavenly Father has for you personally.
 It’s one of the greatest gifts we can have in this life!

 If you are using this song for a baptism, please use the song in its original form with the 2 verses about baptism.
 (You are welcome to sing it with or without the descant depending on which song you download.)